 The biggest piece of advice I can give is just to try and remain as calm as possible, relax into it as much as you can and try not to dwell too much on what is to come.
 Going into the experience full of anxiety, before you’ve even began, is not healthy for you or your unborn baby!

 Feeling like you are totally prepared for labour?
-How about once the baby actually arrives?!? if you’re worrying about how to get things done with a newborn take a look at my ultimate guide to baby carriers and don’t forget all those newborn essentials.
+How about once the baby actually arrives?!?
+If you’re worrying about how to get things done with a newborn take a look at my ultimate guide to baby carriers and don’t forget all those newborn essentials.